btilmon/illumiGrad/README.md

 ## Contributing

 In pursuit of usability, illumiGrad should be easy to install and real time.
 Feel free to contribute to the following efforts below, or other useful efforts not listed.
-Contributions that either slow down illumiGrad below real time or require 3rd party dependencies (besides PyTorch) will not be considered.
+Contributions that either slow down illumiGrad below real time or require 3rd party dependencies (besides PyTorch and maybe Cython for speeding up certain parts with C/C++) will not be considered.

 * Extend illumiGrad to work with only stereo cameras using classic techniques such as block matching.
 This is possible since we get metric depth from stereo, which enables treating one of the cameras as a depth camera.
 No deep learning for stereo since illumiGrad should work on any camera with minimal tuning required in the wild.
 * Implement a local pose graph over ~5 frame window.
 This might alleviate needing a decent initial calibration since we have more data (not sure).